Accounts Payable Clerk Resume: Examples and Tips

 This bold layout organizes each section using clean lines.
 Section headers are arranged on the left for easy reference, and a strong header makes an impact.

-This popular template uses subtle colors for section header fonts.
+This popular template uses subtle colors for section header resume fonts.
 Combined with the elegant typeface, this layout presents a professional look.

 This easy-to-read layout “connects the dots” from your professional summary to your skills, work history and education.
 The section headers feature a splash of color to draw the recruiter’s attention.